virendra-kumar322/Vrinda-Store-Sales/README.md

 - Which Channel is contributing maximum to the sales?
 - Highest selling category?
 - Percentage of Total Orders delivered
-- Dashboard Interaction View Dashboard
+- Dashboard Interaction <a href="https://github.com/virendra-kumar322/Vrinda-Store-Sales/blob/main/Vrinda_store_sales.PNG">View Dashboard</a>

 ## Process